Welcome to New Concepts

 My career has included managing the Real Estate Owned Department for a $3.2 billion savings and loan, directing acquisition and disposition activities for a private equity fund focused on non-performing loans, helping grow a multifamily start-up focused on value-add apartment investments, and overseeing asset management assignments designed to improve operational performance and property value.

 That background continues to shape the consulting and brokerage services I provide today through Svikhart & Associates and the Concept Multifamily platform.
 My focus is not simply listing properties for sale, but helping owners identify opportunities to improve operations, increase cash flow, strengthen property positioning, and maximize long-term value — whether they are preparing to sell, refinance, hold, or reposition an asset.
+What I bring in my current role is ownership perspective and brokerage execution.

 One industry resource I regularly follow is the Walker Webcast, hosted by Willy Walker, Chairman and CEO of Walker & Dunlop.
 Each Wednesday morning, Willy interviews leading voices from real estate, banking, finance, technology, and business.
 The conversations are informative, timely, and often provide valuable perspective on where markets and the economy may be headed.